networknt/light-doc/content/en/tutorial/open-banking/security/_index.md

 ```

-The returned response is still hard-coded and we need to change the handlers to retrieve the userId from the JWT token.
+The returned response is still hard-coded, and we need to change the handlers to retrieve the userId from the JWT token.

 ```
         Map<String, Object> auditInfo = exchange.getAttachment(AttachmentConstants.AUDIT_INFO);